vanessa-kang/tp/docs/DeveloperGuide.md

   * At launch

-       * Loading all modules for AY2020/21 into PlanNus
+       * Loading all modules for AY2020/21 into PlanNUS

-       * Loading previous save file into PlanNus if available
+       * Loading previous save file into PlanNUS if available

-       * Creation of entry point to available apps in PlanNus
+       * Creation of entry point to available apps in PlanNUS

   * While running